Autarchy of the Private Cave

 That should make gpedit.msc callable as Start -> Run -> gpedit.msc.

-Other language versions of the necessary files can be retrieved from corresponding-language installations of WinXP Professional; English version can also be downloaded from Microsoft ( e.g. here , or search for “Group Policy ADM Files” at microsoft.com).
+Other language versions of the necessary files can be retrieved from corresponding-language installations of WinXP Professional; English version can also be downloaded directly from Microsoft website ( e.g. here , or search for “Group Policy ADM Files” at microsoft.com).
 Also, you can extract necessary files from available Windows distributions: just don’t forget, that “filename.dl_” is a compressed version of “filename.dll”, and can be uncompressed by using XP-bundled extract command.

 1. a comprehensive list of the “Group Policy/User Configuration/Administrative Templates” settings in Windows XP Home Edition

-Posted in Links, Notepad, Software | 29 Comments »
+Posted in how-to, Links, Notepad, Software | 91 Comments »